msftrobiro/SAPonAzure/temp_sap_systems/readme.md

 - some basic error checking - did you provide values correctly, do ssh keys exist etc
 - NSGs on subnet, not VMnic
 - make sapinst less spammy, redirect
-- SSO for SapGui all scripted, incl sap rfc triggered actions in script
+- SSO SAML2 for Web-SAPGui all scripted, incl sap rfc triggered actions in script
-- stop/start script, interactively
+- stop/start script (VM+SAP), interactively
 - simple backup script for db and logs with version control
 - ... more things I forget right now